 Speakers only identified a few opportunities ranging from a higher awareness of risk to IP assets, which may lead to a strengthening of the IP insurance sector or biosciences being able to experiment under much more liberal conditions if EU regulations do not have to be followed anymore, which are perceived in some quarters of the community as irrational.

 The Chair of IPAN, John Ogier comments, “Britain is a great nation of inventors, innovators and social leaders across a breadth of technologies, creative industries, social media, design, pharmaceuticals, financial services, agriculture and horticulture.
 IP and related intangibles underpin the trading rights in all these fields and must be considered or we risk losing whole areas of rights and competitive advantage upon which jobs, value creation and trading opportunities depend.
 IPAN has brought together representatives of Government, industry, the IP professions and Universities to bring into focus the issues and opportunities faced.
 It is only by working together across the boundaries that we can successfully address the challenge.”

-All presentations including contributed papers will be written up in a report: “IP, Brexit and beyond – a blue- print for action in IP” – made available for government and industry to help negotiate a successful IP and trade pathway through the Brexit process.
+All presentations including contributed papers will be written up in a report: “IP, Brexit and beyond – opportunities and challenges” – made available for government and industry to help negotiate a successful IP and trade pathway through the Brexit process.